“EEK! I don’t want to do public speaking.”

 People who put themselves in front of an audience have a compelling purpose for doing so that outweighs their fear.
 They’re driven by an ideal that they’re passionate about and committed to.

-For others who may be interested in dipping your toes into the public speaking pool, here are some questions you could ask yourself.
+For anyone interested in dipping your toes into the public speaking pool, here are some questions you could ask yourself.

 What you are willing to take a stand for?